rackerlabs/support-how-to/content/cloud-images/sharing-images-in-the-cloud-control-panel.md

 -   **Image sharing is also available in the Cloud Images API:** If you share an image with someone who doesn't use the Cloud Control Panel, you might want to notify them that the image is available.
-Because of the anti-spam feature, the image won't appear in their image list.
+Because of the anti-spam feature, the image won't display in their image list.

 For more information, see the image sharing section of the [Cloud Images FAQ](/how-to/cloud-images-faq).

 #### Permissions

-The abilities to share and accept images are controlled by Role Based Access Control for Cloud Images.
-Briefly:
+The abilities to share and accept images are controlled by RBAC for Cloud Images.
+The roles are briefly described as follows:

 -   In order to share an image (that is, in order to act as an image producer), a user must have the **cloudImages:creator** (or greater,